 Before you review this list, make sure that you sign-up for our email list to receive our free guide to help you get employed again, be notified of website updates, as well as a list of companies that hire felons.

-WipeRecord.com: The root cause of all of your problems is the felony on your record, and this company can try to fix that.
+Expungement Services: The root cause of all of your problems is the felony on your record, and we have partners to fix that.
 They focus exclusively on sealing and expunging criminal records for those that need a second chance.
-Because of their focus in felony expungement, they are cheaper and faster than the competitors.

 Curadebt.com: Debt is a topic that no one likes to discuss, but it's one of the things that many former felons have due to bills piling up while incarcerated.
 Curadebt has done an amazing job helping people since they were founded in 2000 and even offers free credit counseling consultation with no strings attached.